KrailOrg/krail/docs/tutorial-persistence-jpa.md

 ```
 package com.example.tutorial.pages;

+import com.google.inject.Inject;
+import uk.q3c.krail.core.i18n.Translate;
 import uk.q3c.krail.core.view.ViewBase;
 import uk.q3c.krail.core.view.component.ViewChangeBusMessage;

 public class JpaView extends ViewBase {

+    @Inject
+    protected JpaView(Translate translate) {
+        super(translate);
+    }

     @Override
     protected void doBuild(ViewChangeBusMessage busMessage) {

     }
 }

 ```

 - add the constant 'JPA' to ```LabelKey```

 #Configure connections

-This is one occasion where it is more desirable to sub-class the relevant Guice module than use fluent methods.
+This is one occasion where it may be more desirable to sub-class the relevant Guice module than use fluent methods.
 There is a lot that can be configured for a database instance, so configuration objects are used.

 - create a new package 'com.example.tutorial.jpa'
 - in this package create 'TutorialJpaModule' extended from JpaModule